Tech-Abhang/CSS/README.md

-My first project of Amazon clone using HTML and CSS.
+First project using HTML and CSS.